Armistice

 Now the destroyer is in the Sebu river and is catching hell from machine gunners and riflemen on both banks.

-“We’re being fired on and have returned the fire,” Steve messages.
-The destroyers’ [sic] guns knock out a machine-gun next and scare away an antitank battery that has been holding up the American advance from the beach for two days.
+"We're being fired on and have returned the fire," Steve messages.
+The destroyers' [sic] guns knock out a machine-gun nest and scare away an antitank battery that has been holding up the American advance from the beach for two days.

 The destroyer’s keel begins to scrape bottom.
 A month ago Steve had been ordered to lighten the ship by getting rid of everything except essentials, but the river still is so shallow that the engines threaten to pound through the sides.